-- From the assets panel, under Custom objects > Dashboard bundle, drag an Animator object to the sheet. - 2.
+- From the assets panel, open Custom objects > Dashboard bundle and drag a Animator object to the sheet. - 2.
 Select a field to add as the dimension.

 Once you have created the animator, you may want to adjust its animation options and other settings.